dbermond/screencast/README.md

 #### `-v, --video-encoder=NAME`

 Video encoder to be used to encode the recorded video.
-If using a hardware accelerated encoder please make sure that you have a graphics card that supports the specified encoder.
+If using a hardware accelerated video encoder please make sure that you have a graphics card that supports the specified encoder.
+Note that hardware accelerated video encoders have additional requirements: nvenc requires NVIDIA drivers to be installed, VAAPI requires libva and libdrm to be installed and QSV requires Intel Media SDK to be installed.

 default: `x264`